eclipse/upm/docs/knownlimitations.md

 #### Adafruit Sensors

- * **Adafruit Motor Shield** (1438) will not get detected on the I2C bus when connected to the Intel Edison with an Arduino breakout.
+ * **Adafruit Motor Shield** (1438) is not detected on the I2C bus when connected to the Intel Edison with an Arduino breakout.

 #### Other Sensors

  * **MPU9150** might return inaccurate data.

+#### General

-Some I2C sensors seem to add too much capacitance to the SDA line of the Intel Edison Arduino breakout board, thus the signal essentially becomes stuck to a logic 1.
-When this happens, any other sensors connected to the I2C bus will be rendered useless too.
-There is no universal solution for this issue, but under most cases the same sensor will work just fine on the Intel Edison Mini.
-Using the same sensor but from a different vendor can also work in some cases.
+Some I2C sensors add too much capacitance to the SDA line of the Intel Edison Arduino breakout board, thus the signal sticks to a logic 1.
+When this happens, other sensors connected to the I2C bus are unusable.
+While there is no generic solution for this limitation, in most cases the sensor works on the Intel Edison Mini-breakout.
+When this board is not an option, the sensor can be sometimes replaced with the same model from a different vendor.